About our programs

 Christoph Goldstein

 Christoph Goldstein studied violin, viola, conducting, musicology and music education.
-With his duo partner Johannes Beham, he performs throughout Germany and other European countries.
-In Landshut, he leads a symphony orchestra and a Chamber Orchestra.
-Christoph Goldstein plays a violin made in 1765 by the Florentine violin maker Gasparo Piattellini, a violin made by the Mittenwald violin maker Georg Klotz (1687–1737) and a viola made by the Füssen violin maker Simpert Niggel (1710–1785).
+Together with his duo partner Johannes Beham, he performs throughout Germany and other European countries.
+In Landshut, he ist he conductor of a symphony orchestra and the Niederbayerisches Kammerorchester.
+Christoph Goldstein plays a violin made in 1765 by the Florentine violin maker Gasparo Piattellini, a violin by the Mittenwald violin maker Georg Klotz (1687–1737) and a viola by the Füssen violin maker Simpert Niggel (1710–1785).
+Christoph Goldstein is also dedicated to musicology and music education.
+In November 2024, he gained a PhD (University of Regensburg) about the composer, writer and music educator August Halm (1869–1929) entitled "Halm giebt den Menschen neue Ohren. – Untersuchungen zu August Halms Biographie, Violinübung und kompositorischem Schaffen" (Halm's biography, his music and educational works).
+The book will be published by Bärenreiter in 2027.
+Christoph Goldstein publishes regularly in newspapers such as Neue Musikzeitung, journals like Üben&Musizieren, Diskussion Musikpädagogik and writes for encyclopaedias like Musik in Geschichte und Gegenwart.

 Johannes Beham